jcvignoli/lumiere-movies/README.md

 ### Fine tuning:

-1. A (front) page can be created to include all your movie related articles.
-Have a look there : [movie review's page](https://www.jcvignoli.com/blog/critiques-de-cinema "Lost highway's movies reviews").
+1. Lumière!
+Movies can create automatically tags and pages to include all movies identically tagged (known as taxonomy).
+Taxonomy templates are provided.
+Check plugin's help to figure out how to use it.
 2. You may edit the "/* ---- imdbincluded */" section in css/lumiere.css file to customize the layout according to your taste.
-You can copy the lumiere.css file into your current template folder so your modification will make it in spite of Lumière!'s updates.
+You can copy the lumiere.css file into your current template folder so your modification will be kept through Lumière!'s updates.

 ### Advanced

-1. If you **do not want to show any link to open the popup windows** (in the case you are only looking for information displayed in widget and inside posts), search for the option located in "General options -> Advanced -> Remove popup links?" and select "yes".
+1. If you **do not want Lumière to add any link** (in the case you are only looking for information displayed in widget and inside posts), search for the option located in "General options -> Advanced -> Remove popup links?" and select "yes".
 Links opening a popup (both in widget and posts) will not be be available anymore.
-2. Should you want to display automatically a widget according to the post's title, just switch on the "Widget/Inside post" option located in "Options -> Advanced ->Auto widget" in the plugin admin.
+2. Should you want to display automatically a widget according to the post's title, just switch on the "Auto widget" option located in "Options -> Advanced -> Auto widget" in the plugin admin panel.
 Usefull for blogs exclusively dedicated to movie reviews.
-3. Lumière!
-Movies can create automatically tags and pages to include all movies identically tagged (known as taxonomy).
-Taxonomy templates are provided.
-Check plugin's help to figure out how to.
+3. A (front) page can be created to include all your movie related articles.
+Have a look there : [movie review's page](https://www.jcvignoli.com/blog/critiques-de-cinema "Lost highway's movies reviews").

 ## Screenshots